vyliu1881/anomaly-detection/README.md

 ✅ **PySpark** — scalable data engineering and transformation at scale.
 ✅ **Pandas** — flexible data manipulation and integration with Spark outputs.
 ✅ **Machine Learning** — Isolation Forest implementation using Scikit-learn.
-✅ **Data Visualisation** — distribution analysis and summarisation using Matplotlib.
+✅ **Data Visualisation** — distribution analysis and summary reports using Matplotlib.

 ---

+## Why This Project Matters

 This project highlights my ability to build robust, production-ready data pipelines that integrate statistical and machine learning approaches for anomaly detection in real-world datasets.
+It demonstrates practical skills in transforming raw data into actionable insights, essential for data-driven decision-making.